mfkiwl/nearist_gpu/python/examples/wikipedia_search/README.md

 ## Running the examples

+You may run the script within your favorite Python IDE, or, run from a Python terminal with the command ```exec(open("query_wikipedia_live.py").read(), globals())```

+### Load once, run multiple times
 Loading the dataset, both locally and on the remote server, is somewhat time consuming.
-After loading these files on your first run of the example, set the 'loaded' flag to true in the script, and it will skip the load steps for subsequent runs.
+Fortunately, this step doesn't need to be performed on every run of the scripts.
+After your first run of the example, look for the 'loaded' flag(s) in the script and set these to true, and it will skip the load steps for subsequent runs.

-You may run the script within your favorite Python IDE, or, run from a Python terminal with the command ```exec(open("query_wikipedia_live.py").read(), globals())```

 ### Expected Output - query_wikipedia_live
 The following output was generated on an Amazon P2 instance with a single Tesla K80.